How Does Debt Settlement Affect Your Credit Score?

 • If you need debt settlement, your credit score is probably already on the lower end, so the impact won’t be as bad as you fear

-Why Does Debt Settlement Impact Credit Scores?
+Why Debt Settlement Affects Credit Scores

 Debt settlement involves negotiating with your creditor to pay less than the total you owe.
 You can call the creditor directly and negotiate or hire a third-party company to negotiate on your behalf.
 Virtually any unsecured debt can be settled, including many private student loans.
-However, creditors have no legal obligation to settle for less (and if someone tells you differently, it is almost certainly a scam), and it will affect your credit score.

 READ MORE: How to choose a debt settlement company